LiveQuartz

 LiveQuartz is a basic graphic editor developed for macOS by Romain Piveteau.

 Each document is in a single window with layers and filters on both sides, tools are displayed on the top and document settings or at the bottom in the status bar.
 LiveQuartz features layers-based image editing, non destructive filters and selection, painting and retouching tools.
 LiveQuartz was one of the first public raster image editors built on top of Core Image to be made public.

 In May 2005, when the first beta of iMage (the original name of LiveQuartz) was released, its singularity was that it was the first graphic editor to use two new Mac OS X Tiger frameworks: Core Image and Core Data.
-LiveQuartz was also, back in early 2005, the first macOS X image editing app to use a unique window user interface without "palettes".
+LiveQuartz was also, back in early 2005, the first Mac OS X image editing app to use a unique window user interface without "palettes".